FAQ

 Science Based Fitness is strength training.
 However, it is different in that it is done only once a week.
 It consists of 5-10 exercises, and they are completed in less than an hour, sometimes even less than 45 minutes.
 There are many methods of strength training available, but Science Based Fitness is unique in its focus on safety and putting the least amount of wear and tear on the joints.

 Yes, but it’s not a typical cardio workout.
 When people think of “cardio,” they think of running, jumping jacks, burpees, and more.
 They think weightlifting does nothing to improve cardiovascular functioning, which I’ve always found silly because I’d look at people breathing almost to the point of hyperventilation after they lifted and think, “How is that not cardio?”
 The answer: it absolutely is!.
-That is part of what makes Science Based Fitness so great: there is no need for a separate “cardio day.”

 If you want to know if you’ll wind up looking like Ah-nuld, the answer is, “Probably not.”
 Our genetics determine how much muscle we can gain, and not everyone can achieve that much.
 However, by doing Science Based Fitness and eating healthy, you will be able to reach your genetic potential for lean muscle tissue.